volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 ## CRA

-First and foremost, you have to decide if you are going to use the boilerplate (provided by the developers of React - **[create-react-app](https://github.com/facebook/create-react-app)** or any other available) or set up the project by yourself.
+First and foremost, you have to decide if you are going to use the boilerplate (provided by the React team - **[create-react-app](https://github.com/facebook/create-react-app)** or any other available) or set up the project by yourself.

 *Unless you are en experienced React developer, I recommend to use **create-react-app***.

+Creating React application using CRA is as simple as executing one command:

+`npx create-react-app my-app`

+Where **my-app** is your application's name.

+## Typescript

+**Typescript** is a programming language developed by Microsoft, typed superset of JavaScript which is compiled to plain JavaScript.

+After setting up the project, you have to make an important decision - whether you need types in the application or not.

+Generally, it's a good idea to include typescript as it gives you a lot of benefits, like: enhancing code readability , allowing to catch code errors in compile time, easier refactoring and much, much more.

+If you are using **create-react-app**, you can easily add typescript at the moment of creation:

+`npx create-react-app my-app --template typescript`